nana771381/online-banking/README.md

   5 -- Logout

-I assumed that I already have a default account with default username and password.
+The project assumed that the user already have a default account with default username and password.

 This is the default userID and password: